DevipriyaSarkar/FriendMatch-Backend/README.md

 # FriendMatch (Back End)
-Flask server of FriendMatch with mySQL database
+Flask server of [FriendMatch](https://devipriyasarkar.github.io/FriendMatch/) with mySQL database.
+FriendMatch is a platform that finds you friends and suggests events based on your hobbies.

 DBMS Project by [Devipriya Sarkar](https://github.com/DevipriyaSarkar) and [Namita Roy](https://github.com/namitaroy63)